-• Imposition of a no-contact directive against an employee or student (i.e., an order directing one or both of the parties to refrain from contacting the other, directly or through proxies)

-• Arranging a meeting with police to discuss or report Prohibited Conduct

-Arranging a meeting with police to discuss safety planning Arranging access to counseling services and assistance in setting up initial appointments

-• Arranging access to medical services and assistance in setting up initial appointments

-• Assistance in seeking academic assistance, including modified class schedules (including transfer to another section), permission to withdraw from and/or retake a class or attend a class via alternative means (e.g., online or independent study), extension of assignment deadlines and voluntary leaves of absence

-• Assistance in modifying University housing arrangements, including immediate temporary relocation to safe living quarters and/or permanent reassignment of University residence halls

-• Assistance in modifying assigned parking • Assistance in modifying University employment arrangements, including changes in work schedules, job assignments, work locations and/or assigned parking

-• Imposing an Interim Disciplinary Suspension and/or predisciplinary leave, with or without pay, on the respondent • Any other measures that may be arranged by the College (to the extent reasonably available) to ensure the safety and well-being of a student who has been affected by Prohibited Conduct In some cases, a student may choose to seek a leave of absence or a reduced course load; these actions may, in turn, affect a student's immigration, visa and/or financial aid status.
-In such cases,
+- Imposition of a no-contact directive against an employee or student (i.e., an order directing one or both of the parties to refrain from contacting the other, directly or through proxies) - Arranging a meeting with police to discuss or report Prohibited Conduct - Arranging a meeting with police to discuss safety planning Arranging access to counseling services and assistance in - Arranging access to counseling services and assistance in setting up initial appointments - Arranging access to medical services and assistance in setting up initial appointments - Assistance in seeking academic assistance, including modified class schedules (including transfer to another section), permission to withdraw from and/or retake a class or attend a class via alternative means (e.g., online or independent study), extension of assignment deadlines and voluntary leaves of absence - Assistance in modifying College housing arrangements, including immediate temporary relocation to safe living quarters and/or permanent reassignment of College residence halls - Assistance in modifying assigned parking Assistance in modifying College employment arrangements, including changes in work schedules, job assignments, work locations and/or assigned parking - Imposing an Interim Disciplinary Suspension and/or predisciplinary leave, with or without pay, on the respondent Any other measures that may be arranged by the College (to the extent reasonably available) to ensure the safety and well-being of a student who has been affected by Prohibited Conduct In some cases, a student may choose to seek a leave of absence or a reduced course load; these actions may, in turn, affect a student's immigration, visa and/or financial aid status.
+In such cases, student chooses to report Prohibited Conduct to the College or to the police.

-The Office of Campus Life will connect students with the applicable College department or unit so that they may obtain relevant information and assistance.
-The Office of Campus Life will ensure students receive written notification of all their rights and options, regardless of whether a student chooses to report Prohibited Conduct to the College or to the police.
 This notification will describe options for, available assistance in and how to request changes to academic, living, transportation and working situations or protective measures.
 Students are entitled to receive information, assistance and a broad range of support and remedial measures, as reasonably available, regardless of whether they choose to pursue criminal and/or College disciplinary resolution of Prohibited Conduct.
 WVWC will make such accommodations or provide such protective measures if the complainant requests them and if they are reasonably available, regardless of whether the complainant chooses to report the Prohibited Conduct to Campus Security or local law enforcement.

+The Office of Campus Life will connect students with the applicable College department or unit so that they may obtain relevant information and assistance.
+The Office of Campus Life will ensure students receive written notification of all their rights and options, regardless of whether a